 Spinal fusion is performed to stabilize the spine or to straighten a crooked spine.
 During the procedure, a surgeon permanently joins, or fuses, two or more vertebrae in the spine.
 As the vertebrae heal, they become one solid bone.
 This prevents the vertebrae from moving in a way that compresses or irritates the nerve.
 Spinal fusion is performed to treat some spinal deformities such as scoliosis or kyphosis as well as broken or unstable vertebrae and conditions including spondylolisthesis.

-Many of our spine surgeries are performed at NYU Langone’s Kimmel Pavilion in dedicated neurosurgery operating rooms—which feature the most advanced technology available, including intraoperative CT and MRI scanning—on dedicated neurosurgical floors, where all team members specialize in caring for people who have spine conditions.
+Many of our spine surgeries are performed at NYU Langone’s Kimmel Pavilion in dedicated spine and neurosurgery operating rooms—which feature the most advanced technology available, including intraoperative CT and MRI scanning—on dedicated neuroscience floors, where all team members specialize in caring for people who have spine conditions.

 We have Spine Center locations in Manhattan and Brooklyn, as well as on Long Island.
 To make an appointment, call 844-698-2224.